Confederate Memorial (Jacksonville, Florida): History

 St. James Park in downtown Jacksonville was renamed Hemming Park in 1899 in honor of Civil War veteran Charles C. Hemming, after he installed the 62 ft-tall Confederate monument in the park in 1898.
 Hemming was born in Jacksonville.
 He later moved to Colorado Springs, Colorado and became a banker, making a fortune.
 The memorial is the oldest in the city and was the tallest at the time.
 An occurrence in February 1896 brought lasting change to St. James Park.
 At the state reunion of United Confederate Veterans (UCV) in Ocala, Charles C. Hemming announced his plan to erect a memorial in honor of Florida's Confederate soldiers.

 Though Hemming did not attend the dedication, General Fitzhugh Lee, the nephew of Confederate General Robert E. Lee, was in the reviewing stand, and the grandson of Union General Ulysses S. Grant watched the unveiling from the piazza of the Windsor Hotel.
 In addition, both northern and southern troops from Camp Cuba Libre attended the ceremony, and much of the oratory concerned the reuniting of the North and South.

 The artwork was surveyed by the Smithsonian Institution's "Save Outdoor Sculpture!" program in 1995.

 Removal

 On June 9, 2020 the Confederate memorial was taken down after 122 years in the center of the park.

+In 2025, the Florida Confederate Soldiers Monument was re-erected by Kirby-Smith Camp #1209 Sons of Confederate Veterans.